bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 		Keeps items into flashdata for one more request.

-	.. method:: flashdata($item)
+	.. method:: tempdata([$item = NULL])

-		:param string $item: Flashdata item name
+		:param string $item: Tempdata item name
-		:returns: string
+		:returns: mixed

+		If no parameter is passed, it will return an associative array of all existing tempdata.

-		Returns a string containing the value of the passed item or NULL if the item is not found.
+		Otherwise returns a string containing the value of the passed item or NULL if the item is not found.
 		Example::

-			$this->session->flashdata('message');
+			$this->session->tempdata('message');
-			//returns 'Test message.' considering the set_flashdata example.
+			//returns 'Test message.' considering the set_tempdata example.

 	.. method:: set_tempdata($newdata[, $newval = ''[, $expire = 0]])